ctomni231/cwtactics/README.md

-Custom Wars Tactics **(CW:T)** is a rebuild of the original game series Advance Wars.
-The project itself contains 3 different pieces of software.
-The game engine, that holds the complete game with its logic, scripts and data.
-The desktop client which is a graphical front end for the game engine written in Java and the mobile client, a graphical frontend for CW:T completely written with web technologies.
+#### Custom Wars Tactics

+**CW:T** is a rebuild of the original game series Advance Wars.
+The engine itself is a proof of concept to show the capabilities of HTML5 technologies.
-#### Desktop Client

-The desktop client is build on the JSlix library which is a part of the old cwt prototype.
-Because.
-JSlix is mainly maintained to support slower devices and providing some extra stuff for content designers like a full featured map editor.

-###### Requirements
+###### Requirements Desktop

-* Java Runtime Edition 6 or greater
-* 1 GhZ CPU X-86
+* A 1 GHz CPU X-86
 * 512 MB RAM

-#### Mobile Client

-The WebClient is designed as prototype to show the capabilities of HTML5 technologies.
-The main task is to provide the complete game mechanic while providing basic multimedia support.
-The long term task is to create a basic mobile playable more game mechanic oriented *(less fancy shiny)* client for the CW:T engine.
+* Google Chrome 31
+* At least 250MB free storage for the game data

 ###### Requirements Android

 * A 2x1.2GHz CPU
 * 512 MB RAM
-* Mobile Chrome 30 and up
+* Mobile Chrome 31
+* At least 50MB free storage for the game data

 ###### Requirements iOS

-* iPad 1G, iPad-Mini, iPod Touch 4G or iPhone4
-* iOS 6
+* An iOS 6 compatible device (while iOS7 recommended)
+* 256 MB RAM
+* At least 50MB free storage for the game data

 #### How to build CW:T

 The game files will be build with the build system gulp.
+We stripped out all of gulps dependencies due a bug in *Microsoft Windows*.
+You have to extract *node_modules.rar* right after you checked out the.
+An alternative way is to download all dependencies manually.
+You can check them by looking into the build script file *gulpfile.js*.

-Gulp plus all of it's dependencies is prepared in the *node_modules* folder.
-All you need to start the build process is a nodeJs environment.
-You can invoke the process with the command **gulp** in the root directory of the CustomWars:Tactics.
+When the build system is prepared then you're able to invoke the build process by typing the command **gulp** in your console while being in the root directory of the CustomWars:Tactics repository.

     gulp Commands{0,N}